zerodha/pdf_text_overlay/README.md

 # pdf_text_overlay

-pdf_text_overlay is a python library to write a text on top of pdf. pdf_text_overlay paramaters
+pdf_text_overlay is a python library to write a text on top of pdf. <br>

+pdf_text_overlay paramaters
  - original_pdf (Pdf file object)
  - configuration (configuration data)
  - data (The data which needs to be writen on the pdf)